 Distributes household items, clothing, furniture, work attire, and more.
 Donations are needed by Goodwill, and this non-profit also helps job seekers.
 Free suits, dresses, slacks, and other items can be passed out.

-A leading social service organization in Chicago and Cook County Illinois.
-The center offers a number of programs, including a clothing closet, food pantry, Christmas assistance, and financial help for bills and rent.
+A leading social service organization in Chicago and Cook County Illinois., the Salvation Army offers a number of programs, including a clothing closet, food pantry, Christmas assistance, and financial help for bills and rent.
 Some sites also distribute free furniture.
 There are also free back to school supply drives with backpacks, laptops and more.
 Specialists will try to address the root cause of the hardship.
 Read more on free assistance programs from Chicago Salvation Army.

 Child: Head Start & Early Learning, educational services, and clinical services.

-Adult: Progamming includes day programs, employment services, and residential housing.
+Adult: Programming includes day programs, employment services, and residential housing.

 4102 Belmont Pt Champaign, IL 61822